 SX125X is a radio frequency front-end chip, which is responsible for the conversion between I / Q (In-phase / Quadrature, in-phase quadrature digital signal) and radio analog signals.
 The frequency band supported by 1255 is 400 ~ 510M, and 1257 is 862 ~ 1020M.

 SX1301 is composed of 2 MCUs and ASIC (Application Specific Integrated Circuit).
 The main components include:

 Radio frequency MCU: The MCU is connected to two SX125x through the SPI bus, which is mainly responsible for real-time automatic gain control, radio frequency calibration, and transceiver switching.

-Data MCU: The MCU is responsible for allocating 8 LoRa modems to multiple channels.
+Data MCU: The MCU is responsible for allocating 8 LR modems to multiple channels.
 Its mechanism for arbitrating data packets includes rate, channel, radio frequency, and signal strength.